Embed sustainability in our culture

 Sustainability incentives

-Galp’s commitment to sustainability is reflected through its performance evaluation framework, which is anchored in ESG criteria.
+Galp’s commitment to sustainability is reflected in its performance evaluation framework, which is anchored in ESG criteria.
 These criteria are directly linked to the annual variable remuneration, which applies to both employees and the Executive Committee.
 ESG metrics account for 25% of total remuneration for employees, and 25% of the quantitative performance-based remuneration component (65%) for the Executive Committee.
-This proportion can increase further based on the achievement of strategic objectives.
+This proportion can increase further as strategic objectives are achieved.

 Long-term incentives

-To ensure alignment with Galp's long-term goals and sustainability objectives, the members of the Executive Committee have a specific long-term incentive in the form of Galp shares, vested after four years.
-The number of shares effectively attributed is based on three categories, including the reduction of the sales carbon intensity.
+To ensure alignment with Galp's long-term goals and sustainability objectives, the members of the Executive Committee have a specific long-term incentive in the form of Galp shares, which vest after four years.
+The number of shares effectively attributed is based on three categories, including reductions in scope 1 and 2 CO2 emissions.

 The Remuneration Policy is reviewed annually and made publicly available.